vipulnaik/diet-exercise-health/notes/things-to-investigate.md

 * Gum tissue graft -- get a deeper understanding of what the process involves and decide whether and when to do a specialist consultation and what questions to cover in the consultation.

+## Best practices docs to write

+* Eye irritation

+* Dental pain (both spontaneous and after procedures)

+* Cold and flu

+* Anal irritation (overlaps with and should link to intense and hard food consumption doc)